 Depending on your personal situation, sessions are usually either weekly or fortnightly.
 Time between sessions may increase towards the end of therapy or in follow-up.

 Clinician’s will discuss your progress in therapy in confidential ‘supervision’ meetings with their ‘supervisor.’
-Supervision provides a form of clinical governance and is something that all therapists have to do to ensure that we are practising to the best of their abilities.
+Supervision provides a form of clinical governance and is something that all therapists have to do to ensure that we are practising to the best of our abilities.
 To ensure anonymity, we do not use client names in supervision meetings.
 Clinical supervisors have to respect all of the same standards of respect and confidentiality as clinicians.

 Our team at the Integrated Psychology Clinic are here to support you throughout and our Practice Manager Ulrica Taylor is available between 9am-5pm Monday to Friday, if you need further help.